AlgoritmiNarvik/Cisco-Nexus-Switchers/README.md

-# Cisco Switch Identification and Access Log
+# Rack Switch Identification and Access Log (Quanta & Cisco)

 ## Overview
-This document summarizes all observed details, actions, and findings related to the investigation of Cisco switches available in the lab/server room.
-We have identified two Cisco N5K-C56128P switches labeled "Telin 1" and "Telin 2", as well as a third Cisco switch positioned at the top of the rack.
+This document summarizes all observed details, actions, and findings related to the investigation of switches available in the lab/server room.
+We have identified:
+1. A **Quanta LB6M switch (running FASTPATH OS)** positioned at the top of the rack.
+Console access to this switch has been established (details below).
+Specific identification details are in `private-network-details.md`.
+2. Two **Cisco Nexus 5600 Series (N5K-C56128P)** switches labeled "Telin 1" and "Telin 2", located below the Quanta switch.
+These are pending investigation.
+Specific identification details (if found) should be stored in `private-network-details.md`.

 ## Switch Images